 In 2018, the technology was also awarded the “Deutscher Umweltpreis” (the most valuable environmental award in Europe).

-The V-EcoTech filter has been successfully established on the market with Bauer Umwelt GmbH since 2013.
+The V-EcoTech filter has been successfully established on the market with Bauer Umwelt GmbH (in German) since 2013.

 Carbo-Iron® – A Material that Purifies Water